-for all $\hi \in I$, $\hj \in J$.
 An \emph{identity matrix} is a permutation matrix $\Id$ over an interval range $\ang{i_0:i_1 \mid i_0:i_1}$, such that $\Id(\hi,\hj)=1$, iff $\hi=\hj$.
-More generally, an \emph{offset indentity matrix} is a permutation matrix $\Id_h$ over an interval range $\ang{i_0:i_1 \mid j_0:j_1}$, where $j_0-i_0 = j_1-i_1 = h$, such that $\Id_h(\hi,\hj)=1$, iff $\hj-\hi=h$.
-We have $\Id_0=\Id$ for any compatible index range.
-Clearly, an identity or offset indentity matrix can be represented implicitly in constant space and with constant query time.
-When dealing with identity and offset indentity matrices, we will often omit their index ranges, where they are clear from the context.
+More generally, an \emph{offset identity matrix} is a permutation matrix $\Id_h$ over an interval range $\ang{i_0:i_1 \mid j_0:j_1}$, where $j_0-i_0 = j_1-i_1 = h$, such that $\Id_h(\hi,\hj)=1$, iff $\hj-\hi=h$.
+Note that $\Id_0=\Id$.
+Clearly, an identity or offset identity matrix can be represented implicitly in constant space and with constant query time.
+When dealing with identity and offset identity matrices, we will often omit their index ranges, as long as they are clear from the context.

 When dealing with (sub)permutation matrices, we will write ``nonzeros'' for ``index pairs corresponding to nonzeros'', as long as this does not lead to confusion.
-We will normally assume that a (sub)permutation matrix with $n$ nonzeros is given implicitly by a compact data structure of size $O(n)$, that allows constant-time access to each nonzero both by the row and by the column index.

-Given a permutation matrix $P$ over $(I \mid J)$, and a set $I' \subseteq I$, we will denote by $P(I' \mid \cdot)$ the permutation submatrix \emph{row-induced by $I'$}, i.e.\ the permutation submatrix obtained by deleting from $P$ all columns in $I \setminus I'$, and then deleting from the remaining submatrix all zero rows.
-A column-induced permutation submatrix $P(\cdot \mid J')$ is defined analogously.
-Both these operations can be implemented in linear time by a sweep of the nonzeros of matrix $P$.
+Due to the extreme sparsity of (sub)permutation matrices, it would obviously be wasteful and inefficient to store them explicitly.
+Instead, we will normally assume that a permutation matrix $P$ of size $n$ is given implicitly by the underlying permutation and its inverse, i.e.\ by a pair of arrays $\pi$, $\pi^{-1}$, such that $P\bigpa{\hi,\pi(\hi)} = 1$ for all $\hi$, and $P\bigpa{\pi^{-1}(\hj),\hj} = 1$ for all $\hj$.
+This compact representation has size $O(n)$, and allows constant-time access to each nonzero of $P$ by its row index, as well as by its column index.
+The implicit representation for subpermutation matrices is analogous.